 “When walking, walk.
 When eating, eat.” — Zen proverb

-The post-holiday nutritional about-face never fails to amaze me: Magazines highlighting holiday fudge recipes last month are now promoting juice cleanses.
-Grocery shelves that tempted with candy and chocolate chips now abound with vegetable powders and fiber bars.
-Foods are labeled “good” or “bad” — leading us to feel “virtuous” or “guilty” based on our choices and perpetuating an unhealthy relationship with food.
+Foods are often labeled “good” or “bad” — leading us to feel “virtuous” or “guilty” based on our choices and perpetuating an unhealthy relationship with food.

-Instead of focusing on how you will “cleanse” yourself from holiday indulgences, consider a mindful approach to eating all year.
+Instead of focusing on how you will “cleanse” yourself from indulgences, consider a mindful approach to eating.

 Do you eat mindlessly?